nuvoleweb/robo-config/README.md

   email: "me@example.com"
 ```

-## Use Robo configuration in PHP files
+## Robo configuration in PHP files

-Robo Config exposes a task that allows to append a subset of the YAML configuration to a PHP configuration file,
+Robo Config exposes three tasks that allow to convert a YAML configuration subset into PHP array.
-in a form of a PHP array.
+Such array will be then appended, prepended or written down to a PHP destination file as an array.

-This might be useful for applications that have all of part of their configuration expressed as PHP files,
+This might be useful for applications that have part of their configuration expressed in a PHP file,
 like [Drupal](http://drupal.org) or [Silex](https://silex.sensiolabs.org).

-For example, given the following YAML portion:
+For example, the following YAML portion:

 ```yaml
 settings: